sassoftware/saspy/saspy/doc/source/configuration.rst

 put in the saspy/java/iomclient directory of the saspy install (where the 4 included jars are) so they will be included in the classpath for you.

+Note that for AES encryption, Java 8 (release greater than 151), has the needed support in it, so if your workspace server is configured for AES, just having a current version of Java 8 or higher will allow it to work, without needing the 3 encryption jars.

 The 3 encryption jars, if needed, can be found in a SAS deployment in a location similar to the following.

 ::